 6. Are There Medications to Treat Symptoms of Menopause?

 HRT is available to help treat hot flashes and symptoms of menopause.
-The PearlPak, developed by CleopatraRX, is designed to treat brain fog and cognitive difficulties caused by the decrease in estrogen levels due to menopause.
+The PearlPAK, developed by CleopatraRX, is designed to treat brain fog and cognitive difficulties caused by the decrease in estrogen levels.
 Learn more about that drug here.

 Menopause can lead to other health concerns, so having regular screenings help identify any issues at an early stage.
 These screenings include: